amandaking722/data-portfolio/final_project_amanda_king.md

 I plan to incorporate data from the U.S. Energy Information Administration, specifically data from the [U.S. Energy-Related Carbon Dioxide Emissions, 2017 report](https://www.eia.gov/environment/emissions/carbon/).
 The data analyzes emissions from 1990 - 2017, which I plan to visualize through a bar chart.
 I'll also create a line graph based on data from energy-related CO2 emissions by end-use sectors including transportation, residential, industrial and commercial.

 In addition, i'll utilize a line graph of data from [California's plan to reduce greenhouse gas emissions 40% by 2030](https://www.eia.gov/todayinenergy/detail.php?id=34792).
-In addition to data sets like these, I plan to cite these articles that point to the causes and impacts of climate change:
+I also plan to cite the following articles that point to the causes and impacts of climate change:

 * [The Causes of Climate Change](https://climate.nasa.gov/causes/)
 * [The Environmental Movement](https://www.encyclopedia.com/earth-and-environment/ecology-and-environmentalism/environmental-studies/environmental-movement)